slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Life is a balancing act.

 The dose makes the poison: things in excess become their opposite.
 The hardest skill is knowing when to stop.

+Most things are not binary.

 > *'Do not go past the mark you aimed for; in victory, learn when to stop.' -- Robert Greene (47th law of power)*

-> *'The hardest skill is knowing what could be simplified, and what's good enough.'*

 > *'Everything should be made as simple as possible, but not simpler.'*